meirisoda/obsidian/School/Fall2023/NTRN201/Notes/Module 10 - Vitamins and Minerals.md

 ### Vitamin D
 **Functions**

 **Sources**
-- can also be synthesized from skin in sunlight
+- can also be synthesized from skin in sunlight.
 ### Vitamin E
 **Functions**

 **Sources**
-- can also be synthesized from the amino acid tryptophan
+- can also be synthesized from the amino acid tryptophan.
 ### Vitamin K
 **Functions**

 **Sources**
-- can also be synthesized from plant pigments!! (beta-carotene to vitamin A)
+- can also be synthesized by the gut bacteria to some extent.
 ## Water-Soluble Vitamins
 ### Vitamin C
 ### Vitamin B Complex